Music Department Ensembles

 The Asbury University Jazz Ensemble is open to all qualified students by audition and is conducted by Dr. Glen Flanigan, Coordinator of Instrumental Studies at Asbury University.

 Some of the most rewarding and challenging music making comes from being part of a chamber group, a smaller ensemble requiring one player per part.
 The title of Collegium Musicum is a general term under which all chamber ensembles function.
 Instrumental combinations vary each semester, as chamber groups are formed according to student interest.
-For further information, contact Dr. Ronald Holz.
+For further information, contact Prof. Nathan Miller.
 The following ensembles are representative of those that meet on a regular basis.